liamzip/connectwise-fixes/readme.txt

-1. Unzip the entire package if you have not already.
+1. Download and unzip the entire package if you have not already.

 2. Go into chrome://extensions and enable Developer mode (top right)